By Joni Lindquist

 Time is the most valuable and constrained resource we have.
 How often does a “good thing” come across our desk but you don’t take the time to understand the opportunity cost of this activity versus other activities critical to meeting your goals?
 Likewise, our health is so important yet we often don’t take it into consideration when agreeing to a task.

 Does the benefit of a new project outweigh the opportunity costs of other activities and your emotional/physical well-being?
 If not, start to say “no” to these activities.
 By never picking them up, there is less to “throw out” later!
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –email@example.com, (913) 345-1881.
+For help reaching your most important goal, schedule a meeting by clicking below, contact Joni Lindquist –firstname.lastname@example.org, or call (913) 345-1881.